 As a type of gazebo, it may also be an extension of a building or serve as protection for an open terrace or a link between pavilions.
 Wood is the classic material for pergolas.
-Aluminum pergolas are available as well, but they tend to be strongly minimal in design, fit best in a modern backyard environment (unlike the Mediterranean look of the traditional wood).
+Aluminum pergolas are available as well, but they tend to be strongly minimal in design, fit best in a modern backyard or patio environment (unlike the Mediterranean look of the traditional wood).

 If you’re looking for much more coverage and protection, or you’re not ready to fully commit to the exposed elements, there are many other options to give you the outdoor kitchen feel without committing to a fully outdoor room.
 For example, an enclosed or screened-in porch gives you an outdoor view of the backyard and scenery, but provides both a full-coverage and protection for your outdoor kitchen appliances.